How To Choose The Best Vacuum Cleaner | Buying Guide

 It has an elongated rod that leaves it in the vertical position and looks very similar to uprights.
 Stick are somewhat light on weight and have less suction power making them good if you vacuum on daily basis.
 On some 2-in-1 models, you can remove the stem so it stays portable.
 It is easier to store, but often with less storage capacity.
 It is easy to handle, in addition to light; it still has casters, promoting a pleasant cleaning.
 It resembles a broom and some models still have the option to unlock your engine, turning it into a hand-held vacuum cleaner.

 Stick Vacuums are for everyday use or when you have a habit of cleaning your home daily since less dust accumulates in just a single day.
+They are usually on battery which works for 30-60 minutes in single charge.

 - Very easy to maneuver because of light weight